youwen5/web/CONTRIBUTING.md

 ## By the way

-If you just want to edit some text, you don't actually need to build the whole site.
+If you just want to edit some text, you don’t actually need to build the whole site.
 Just go dig around in [routes](./routes) until you find the file with the content (the directory structure mirrors the website structure), then edit it, and send a PR.
 Otherwise, read on.